 1. Choose fixtures with diffusing lampshades

 Diffusing lampshades are also helpful for modern bedroom lights as they can create a soft atmosphere similar to indirect lighting on nearly any light fixture.
 Look for a fixture with a semi-opaque shade to get the diffused effect.
-Diffusing shades are a good way to incorporate colour into your room.
-A rich red shade will give off a warm, cosy glow while a soft blue will feel serene and spa-like.
+Diffusing shades are a good way to incorporate color into your room.
+A rich red shade will give off a warm, cozy glow while a soft blue will feel serene and spa-like.

 2. Add dimmer switches where you can

 Different functions need different levels of brightness.
 Dimmer switches are especially helpful in the morning when the full light would be too harsh, but you don’t want to get dressed in the dark.
 These can be added to your wall by an electrician or built into the lamps themselves.
 Aside from the practical use of dimmer switches, they have great mood lighting effects, too.
-Low levels of light in the bedroom create cosy and romantic vibes very quickly.
+Low levels of light in the bedroom create cozy and romantic vibes very quickly.

 3. Use indirect lighting in your bedroom